fastlane/docs/docs/intro/Android.md

 ##### `fastlane/Fastfile`

 This file contains the actual deployment process.
 It defines which steps to run in which order.
-Check out [Actions.md](https://github.com/fastlane/fastlane/blob/master/fastlane/docs/Actions.md) for a list of all available integrations.
+Check out [Actions.md](https://github.com/fastlane/fastlane/blob/master/fastlane/docs/Actions.md) for a list of all available actions.

 ##### `fastlane/Appfile`